-In September 2009, we entered into a world-wide license and development agreement with Merial Limited, a world leading animal health company, for a long acting pain management product for companion animals.
-The license and development agreement follows a successful proof-of-concept agreement.
-Under the terms of the new agreement, we received an upfront license fee and will receive development funding and potential milestone payments, and royalties following commercialization.
+In September 2009, we entered into a world-wide license and development agreement with Merial Limited (Merial), a world leading animal health company, for a long acting pain management product for companion animals.
+Under the terms of the new agreement, we received a nonrefundable upfront license fee and would receive development funding and potential future milestone payments and royalties following commercialization.

-Under the license and development agreement, we are obligated to perform reimbursable development services and provide any improvements related to the licensed technology during the six-year development period.
-We are recognizing the upfront license fee ratably over the development period, and will recognize revenue from the development services when the services are rendered.
-Any milestone payments will be recognized when receipt of the payments is probable.
+Under the license and development agreement, we were obligated to perform reimbursable development services and provide any improvements related to the licensed technology during the six-year development period.
+We recognized the upfront license fee ratably over the development period, and recognized revenue from the development services when the services were rendered.
+Any milestone payments would be recognized when receipt of the payments is probable.